 But as with all members of society, media outlets have their tendencies and blind spots.
 Such is human nature.
 But when a news outlet repeatedly makes the same mistake on an issue of great public importance, then the rest of us are wise to employ the “see something, say something” rule.

 Such was the case last week when the Sacramento Bee again published a story about the extreme far-right while reporting little of the actual extremism.
-The article was an April 8 profile of Carlsbad, Calif. chiropractor Cordie Williams titled “How an anti-mask, anti-vaccine activist became a leader of the Gavin Newsom recall.”
+The article was an April 8 profile of Carlsbad, Calif. chiropractor Cordie Williams entitled “How an anti-mask, anti-vaccine activist became a leader of the Gavin Newsom recall.”
 Although not a flattering profile, it was most remarkable for omitting most of William’s most extreme rhetoric and actions that have been reported elsewhere.

 But investigate him and his radicalism is exactly what Williams’ home-area NBC affiliate in San Diego did in January.
 This came a week after Williams returned from the Jan.
 6 Stop the Steal protests in D.C. that begat the deadly insurrection.
 Williams told the investigative reporter he did not participate in the riot, but during the event, he did call its participants “patriots.”
 Right after the event, Williams also issued a videotaped call for Americans to arm themselves for a coming ideological war.